NYTG Logo

 The beloved reality competition series Dancing With the Stars isn't all that unlike Broadway.
 It's a form of live performance that involves dancing, some degree of acting, and flashy costumes.
 Contestants regularly dance to songs from popular stage and movie musicals (Disney night, we're looking at you).
 And of course, celebrities from all backgrounds — music, TV, film, stage, and more — flock to DWTS and Broadway alike to stretch their skills.

 It's no wonder, then, that dozens of DWTS contestants have Broadway credits to their name.
 Some have only trod the boards once or twice, while others are bonafide Broadway regulars with Tony Awards to their name.
-As Dancing With the Stars kicks off its 34th season, look back on all the contestants from over the years who have appeared on Broadway — some of whom are on stage in NYC right now.
+As Dancing With the Stars continues to grow as a cultural phenomenon, look back on all the contestants from over the years who have appeared on Broadway — some of whom are on stage in NYC right now.
 Some may surprise you!

 1.